samrose30/NGSF/README.md

 The script `download_fit_post` takes a single argument, which is the spectrum ID on Fritz:

-`python download_fit_post.py 27197`
+`python download_fit_post.py 27168`
-Will run the code on the SPRAT spectra for ZTF24abbbttv
+Will run the code on the DBSP spectra obtained on 08/16/24 for ZTF24abbenwl

 You must run this script from the NGSF directory